simon-milleto/Odezenne/README.md

 ```

 ### Adding dependencies
-To add a dependencie to the Vue.js project, you have two options:
+To add a dependency to the Vue.js project, you have two options:
 * Add your dependency to the `package.json` file and execute this command
 ```
 docker exec -it o2n_client npm install